awala-aishwarya/fake-and-real-news-detection-ai/README.md

-# 📰 Fake News Detection AI Project
+Streamlit app that detects fake news using a Naive Bayes machine learning model.# 📰 Fake News Detection AI Project

 This is an AI-based web app that detects whether a news article is real or fake using a machine learning model trained on real-world news articles.